 During 2012, Artangel invited 38 writers, musicians and artists from across the globe to compose, perform or imagine new work in A Room for London, a one-bedroom Heart of Darkness-influenced installation perched on a roof high above the River Thames.

-All but two of these works are freely available online and can be downloaded, streamed or viewed on the Artangel website.
+All but two of these works are freely available online and can be downloaded, streamed or viewed on this Artangel website.
 For links see the following pages:

 The installation at the Queen Elizabeth Hall, Southbank Centre, built by Living Architecture and designed by David Kohn Architects in collaboration with the artist Fiona Banner, became a peaceful space to think and reflect amidst the flow of traffic and busyness below.
 The view stretched from St Paul's Cathedral to Big Ben.
 There was a deck, a crow's nest and a small octagonal library, containing a selection of books written about or inspired by London, with a desk looking out over the river to Somerset House, the Savoy and other iconic landmarks.

 The boat's design was an homage to the Roi des Belges, the vessel sailed by Joseph Conrad up the River Congo in the late nineteenth century; a journey that went on to provide the setting for his most famous work Heart of Darkness.
 Each month in 2012, a different writer such as Jeanette Winterson, Michael Ondaatje and Colm Toibin checked into the Room and spent several days composing a new work to be read aloud for a podcast recording.
 Called A London Address, the works ranged from a reflection on rivers to memories of childhood times in London to the importance of Heart of Darkness to a cosmopolitan metropolis like London in the 21st century.
 A collection of these essays has now been published by Granta Books – see this page for details.